ngoan22mse23088/MachineLearning/Improving Deep Neural networks- Hyperparameter Tuning - Regularization and Optimization/Week 1 Quiz - Practical Aspects Of Deep Learning.md

 - It makes the cost function faster to optimize ---> Correct

 - It makes it easier to visualize the data

+11. In a personal experiment, an M.L. student decides to not use a test set, only train-dev sets.
+In this case which of the following is true?

+- He might be overfitting to the dev set ---> correct

+12. A model developed for a project is presenting high bias.
+One of the sponsors of the project offers some resources that might help reduce the bias.
+Which of the following additional resources has a better chance to help reduce the bias?

+- Give access to more computational resources like GPUs ---> correct

+13. In every case it is a good practice to use dropout when training a deep neural network because it can help to prevent overfitting.
+True/False?

+- False ---> correct

+14. During training a deep neural network that uses the tanh activation function, the value of the gradients is practically zero.
+Which of the following is most likely to help the vanishing gradient problem?

+- v-html="Use Xavier initialization. ---> Correct

+15. Which of the following actions increase the regularization of a model?
+(Check all that apply)

+- Increase the value of keep_prob in dropout. ---> correct
+- Make use of data augmentation. ---> correct